Through the Eyes of Love

-"Through the Eyes of Love (Theme from Ice Castles)" (sometimes incorrectly referred to as "Looking Through the Eyes of Love"), is an Academy Award and Golden Globe Award-nominated ballad performed by American singer Melissa Manchester, from the soundtrack of the 1979 film Ice Castles.
+"Through the Eyes of Love (Theme from Ice Castles)" (sometimes incorrectly referred to as "Looking Through the Eyes of Love"), is an Academy Award and Golden Globe Award-nominated ballad performed by American singer Melissa Manchester, from the soundtrack of the 1978 film Ice Castles.

 Details

-"Through the Eyes of Love" is featured during the climax of the film, as the song Lexie (played by Lynn-Holly Johnson) skates to it in the first competition after she has become blind due to a skating accident.
+"Through the Eyes of Love" is featured during the climax of the film, as the song Lexie Winston (played by Lynn-Holly Johnson) skates to it in the first competition after she has become blind due to a skating accident.
 Lexie skates to the instrumental version, while the vocal version is played over the end credits.
-The lyrics refer to the recovery of the will to fulfill her dreams helped by her boyfriend (played by Robby Benson) and how, despite her blindness, she's able to overcome her troubles looking "through the eyes of love".
+The lyrics refer to the recovery of the will to fulfill her dreams helped by her boyfriend Nick Peterson (played by Robby Benson) and how, despite her blindness, she's able to overcome her troubles looking "through the eyes of love".

 The music of the song was written by the film's composer, Marvin Hamlisch, with the lyrics written by Carole Bayer Sager.
 Melissa Manchester, a frequent collaborator with Sager, was chosen to sing the song.
 The song was produced by Arif Mardin, with whom Manchester would re-team in 1982 to produce her comeback album Hey Ricky, that produced the biggest hit of her career "You Should Hear How She Talks About You".

 Despite not being a big hit, it is considered a classic among Manchester fans for her vocal delivery and has achieved a cult following over the years.
 It has been a frequent opening song at weddings, especially in the early 1980s.
 Manchester has usually included the song on her live shows.